jclmnop/dog-the-bug-hunter/README.md

 endpoints, it will publish the results to a NATS channel which the report-writer actor is subscribed to.

-The report writer writes these results into the report for the specified job (composed of the UserID, Target and RequestTimestamp) using the KV storage provider.
+The report writer writes these results into the report for the specified job (composed of the UserID, Target and RequestTimestamp) using the SurrealDB provider.

 The system can be easily scaled by adding more vulnerability scanner actors and more endpoint enumerator + Http-Client providers to the super-constellation, on any cloud provider.